JianGoForIt/YellowFin/README.md

 **[2017.08.16] Replace numpy root solver with closed form solution using Vieta's substitution for cubic eqaution.
 It solves the stability issue of the numpy root solver.**

+***[2017.10.29] Major fixe for stability.
+We added eps to protect fractions in our code, as well as an adaptive clipping feature to properly deal with exploding gradient (manual clipping is still supported as described in the detailed instruction below).***

 ## Setup instructions for experiments
 Please clone the master branch and follow the instructions to run YellowFin on ResNet for CIFAR10, Bottleneck Resnet on CIRAR100 for image recognition, LSTM on Penn Treebank for language modeling, Char Rnn LSTM on TinyShakespeare and LSTM on Wall Street Journal dataset for constituency parsing.
 The CIFAR and PTB models we use are slightly adapted from official Tensorflow [ResNet](https://github.com/tensorflow/models/tree/master/resnet) and [LSTM](https://github.com/tensorflow/models/tree/master/tutorials/rnn/ptb).
 The Char Rnn LSTM and the Parsing LSTM are adapted from [Char Rnn repo](https://github.com/sherjilozair/char-rnn-tensorflow) and [Parsing LSTM repo](https://github.com/cdg720/emnlp2016) respectively.
 Thanks to the researchers for developing the models.

-Note YellowFin is tested under Tensorflow 1.1 and Python 2.7.
+YellowFin is tested under Tensorflow 1.1 and Python 2.7.

 ### download data
 Please use the data/download.sh script to download CIFAR10/100 and Penn Treebank dataset.
 It may take a few minutes depending on the network speed.
 Other datasets are self-included in the repo.